vivekuppal/transcribe/docs/ModelSelection.md

 Speech to text aspect can be done locally or online using the Whisper API.
 The online option requires the use of `-api` option on command line.

 ### Local Speech to Text
 Local Speech to Text requires model selection.
-By default the `tiny` model for english is used.
+By default the `tiny` model for English is used.
 This model is part of the downloaded source code.
 There are many more models available, though they vary by size and computing power required.

-See the help of transcribe for further details on the models.
+See the help of transcribe `python main.py -h` for further details on local transcription models.

 ```python
   -m {tiny,base,small,medium,large-v1,large-v2,large}, --model {tiny,base,small,medium,large-v1,large-v2,large}